lucasTovo/users/README.md

-# Orion User Service
+# Orion Users Service

-Orion User Service is a microservice
+Orion Users Service is a microservice

 ## Run with Docker Compose

-The easer way to install and execute the Orion User Service is to use docker-composer.
+The easer way to install and execute the Orion Users Service is to use docker-composer.
 Once Docker is installed, you can run the bellow command in the  :

     docker-compose up -d

-Note: Default database root and password is: orion-user-service
+Note: Default database root and password is: orion-users-service

 ## Docker image

-To create a Docker image for Orion User Service:
+To create a Docker image for Orion Users Service:

     mvn clear package

-    docker build -t orion-user-image .
+    docker build -t orion-users-image .

-    docker run -d --name orion-user-service -p 9080:9080 -p 9443:9443 orion-user-image
+    docker run -d --name orion-users-service -p 9080:9080 -p 9443:9443 orion-users-image

 ### Orion User dev mode